What if my Social Insurance Number (SIN) starts with 9?

 Renewing a SIN That Starts With 9

 Your SIN has an expiry date.
 Once that date has passed, your SIN is no longer valid.
 However, you can ask to have that expiry date changed.
-To change the expiry date, you have to show a valid document, like the one you showed when you first applied for a SIN.
+To change the expiry date, you have to show a valid documents, like the ones you showed when you first applied for a SIN.
+You can do this at a Service Canada office.

 There is no fee to change the expiry date of your SIN.